sherlock-audit/2022-10-mycelium/README.md

 # Audit scope

-Everything in the `mylink-contracts` folder.
+Everything in the `mylink-contracts/src` folder.

 Tests are run with [foundry](https://github.com/foundry-rs/foundry) using `forge test` or the NPM test script.